 In addition to the myriad of issues we must keep in mind when handling divorces, paternity cases and modifications in today’s complex world, there are important additional issues that must be considered when handling cases that involve children with special needs.
 These issues are not taught in law school and are rarely covered even in family law seminars, so do not assume you are prepared to handle these cases properly.

-Custody Issues and Special Needs
+Custody Issues and Special-Needs Children

 A standard custody plan in your jurisdiction might provide for the child to be with Mother every Monday and Tuesday, with Father every Wednesday and Thursday, and for the parents to alternate weekends.
 For a child with autism, for example, who has difficulty with transitions, this schedule would be stressful and could even be harmful.
 When family lawyers and judges are unaware of the issue of transitions, they are oblivious to how this schedule would impact the child.